1106-Amorelli-Matthew/arduinoMusicFileWithC-sharpFrontend/README.md

-# arduino uno singing music
+# Arduino Uno singing music
 a little arduino project to go along with a C# application